crcali/BrainBot/README.md

 # BrainBot
 Code used in BrainBot project.
-It includes all the code necessary to control our quadruped with the organoid.
+It includes all the code necessary to control the quadruped with the organoid.